mazwat/mazwat.github.io/uml-lm.md

 ![Include and Extend-extend](images/include-extend.svg)
 *fig.4 - Include and Extend*

+#### Include and Extend
 The extend relationships are important because they show optional functionality or system behaviour.
+The

+   <<extend>>

-The <<extend>> relationship is used to include optional behavior from an extending use case in an extended use case.
+relationship is used to include optional behavior from an extending use case in an extended use case.
 Whereas a <<include>> use case includes the functionality described in another use case as a part of its business process flow.
 In the above example Barney includes a noise when he burps but he can choose to extend the process by saying excuse me.

 ## Tools for making UML